Skip to main content

 }

-Refer to: ImageConfig Parameter Description
+Reference: ImageConfig Parameter Description

-Step 1: Apply for SSL certificate
+Step 1: Apply for SSL Certificate

-Before binding an HTTPS domain, you need to apply for or upload a certificate in the SSL Certificate Console and obtain the CertId.
+Before binding an HTTPS domain, you need to apply for or upload a certificate in the SSL Certificate Console, and obtain the CertId.

-Step 2: Bind a custom domain name
+Step 2: Bind Custom Domain

-Select the corresponding API based on the purpose:
+Select the corresponding API based on usage:

 Step 3: Configure DNS CNAME